 Position Statement

 Chikungunya Virus

-March 2018
+July 2021

 The first recognised outbreak in Europe occurred in the northeast of Italy in the summer of 2007; a result of an imported case from India.
 The vector mosquito has become widespread following importation through international trade.
 It was first noted in Albania in 1979 and by 2007 has been found as far north as Belgium.
-In September 2010 there were the first reported cases of indigenous infection in France: two 12 year old schoolchildren resident in the south of France.
+In September 2010 there were the first reported cases of indigenous infection in France: two 12-year-old schoolchildren resident in the south of France.
 Further small outbreaks occurred in the south of France in 2014 (11 cases) and 2017 (17 cases).
-The largest outbreak in Europe in 2017 was seen in central and southern Italy.
-Of 428 cases (confirmed and probable), the majority were reported in the Lazio region (Rome, Lazio and Anzio) with a smaller foci of infection in Guardavalle marina, Calabria (n=61).
+The largest outbreak in Europe to date occurred in 2017 in central and southern Italy.
+Of the 277 confirmed cases, the majority were reported in the Lazio region (Rome, Lazio and Anzio) with a smaller focus of infection in Calabria (n=61).
+No autochthonous chikungunya cases have been reported in the EU/EEA since 2017.